Symmetric Skip Connection Wasserstein GAN for High-Resolution Facial Image Inpainting: Abstract

 \section{Abstract}

-We propose a Symmetric Skip Connection Wasserstein Generative Adversarial Network (S-WGAN) for high-resolution facial image inpainting.
+{The state-of-the-art facial image inpainting methods achieved promising results but face realism preservation remains a challenge.
+This is due to limitations such as; failures in preserving edges and blurry artefacts.
+To overcome these limitations, we propose a Symmetric Skip Connection Wasserstein Generative Adversarial Network (S-WGAN) for high-resolution facial image inpainting.
 The architecture is an encoder-decoder with convolutional blocks, linked by skip connections.
 The encoder is a feature extractor that captures data abstractions of an input image to learn an end-to-end mapping from an input (binary masked image) to the ground-truth.
-The decoder uses the learned abstractions to reconstruct the image.
+The decoder uses learned abstractions to reconstruct the image.
 With skip connections, S-WGAN transfers image details to the decoder.
-Also, we propose a Wasserstein-Perceptual loss function to preserve colour and maintain realism on a reconstructed image.
+Additionally, we propose a Wasserstein-Perceptual loss function to preserve colour and maintain realism on a reconstructed image.
 We evaluate our method and the state-of-the-art methods on CelebA-HQ dataset.
 Our results show S-WGAN produces sharper and more realistic images when visually compared with other methods.
-The quantitative measures show our proposed S-WGAN achieves the best Structure Similarity Index Measure of 0.94.
+The quantitative measures show our proposed S-WGAN achieves the best Structure Similarity Index Measure (SSIM) of 0.94.}

-\section{INTRODUCTION}
+\section{\uppercase{Introduction}}

 Historically, inpainting is an ancient technique that was performed by professional artists to restore damaged paintings in museums.
 These defects (scratches, cracks, dust and spots) were inpainted by hand to restore and maintain the image quality.
 The evolution of computers in the last century and its frequent daily use has encouraged inpainting to take a digital format \cite{efros1999texture,bertalmio2000image,criminisi2004region,pathak2016context,liu2018image,yang2017high,yan2018shift} as an image restoration technique.
 Image inpainting aims to fill in missing pixels caused by a defect based on pixel similarity information \cite{bertalmio2000image}.